 2020 will go down in history as one of the most game-changing years in modern manufacturing.
 The COVID-19 pandemic upended not only our personal lives, but every aspect of global and local economies.
 As 2020 comes to a close, it’s time to look forward to 2021.
-Let’s take a look at five major manufacturing trends that, while undeniably accelerated by the events of 2020, will hold true into 2021 and beyond.
-For each trend, we’ll dive into ways labeling will evolve in 2021 to support manufacturing.
+Let’s take a look at five major manufacturing trends that, while undeniably accelerated by the events of 2020, and will hold true for labeling trends in 2021 and beyond.

 Cloud-hosted technologies are no longer new and shiny.
 Cloud-hosting is now an expected part of a solution discussion: “Will this be hosted locally or in the cloud?”
 Thanks to maturing technology and improved security (surpassing local security standards), over 90% of enterprises already use a cloud service, according to Flexera’s 2020 State of the Cloud Report.